SingKlayer/analyze-tweets/README.md

 * This script demonstrates a basic example of sentiment analysis using Tweepy and TextBlob.
 * For more advanced usage, refer to the respective library documentations.
-* Consider implementing error handling and user input for a more robust application.

 ## Warning: